syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/getting-started.md

 By default, you can choose from the following animations available in the SfPopupLayout using the property [SfPopupLayout.AnimationMode](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.AnimationMode.html).

 * [Zoom](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.AnimationMode.html): Zoom-out animation will be applied if the PopupView opens, and zoom-in animation will be applied if the PopupView closes.
-This is the default AnimationMode
+This is the default AnimationMode.
 * [Fade](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.AnimationMode.html): Fade-out animation will be applied if the PopupView opens, and fade-in animation will be applied if the PopupView closes.
 * [SlideOnLeft](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.AnimationMode.html): PopupView will be animated from left-to-right when it opens, and it will be animated from right-to-left when the PopupView closes.
 * [SlideOnTop](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.AnimationMode.html): PopupView will be animated from top-to-bottom when it opens, and it will be animated from bottom-to-top when the PopupView closes.